mahuloq/JS-Practical-Components/README.md

 3. Crazy Buttons
    Learned how to modify CSS with eventlistners, using this or other ways to target multiple of same class.
 All needed on query selector.
 ForEach needed on EventListener

+4. Code pen video was just how to use a Code Pen, nothing about making one.